zentyal/zentyal/docs/en/user/jabber.rst

 :guilabel:`Connect to other servers`:
-  To allow our users contact users in external servers, and the other way arround, check this box.
+  To allow our users contact users in external servers, and the other way around, check this box.
 Otherwise, if you want a private server for your internal network, it should be left unchecked.

 :guilabel:`Enable Multi User Chat (MUC)`: